-Generally, the only new types of taxes that you will see (aside from presentational differences) are local and district taxes that can now be computed and telecommunications fees that apply to Zoom Phone.
-State sales tax continues to be applied as it was on previous invoices, however, we are now able to charge the tax on a separate service basis.
+Generally, the only new types of taxes that you will see (aside from presentational differences) are local and district taxes that can now be computed, and telecommunications fees that apply to Zoom Phone.
+State sales tax continues to be applied as it was on previous invoices, but we are now able to charge the tax on a separate service basis.
 We note that as we determine our future obligations to charge and collect other state taxes or telecom based taxes, we will make every effort to notify you promptly and in advance of any charges appearing on invoices.

 What are telecom taxes and fees?